-My book, Crowdfunding for Filmmakers: The Way to a Successful Film Campaign is getting a SECOND EDITION, and you can PRE-ORDER YOUR COPY on Amazon.
-It will be available in July, 2016.
+My book, Crowdfunding for Filmmakers: The Way to a Successful Film Campaign is now available in its SECOND EDITION, and you can ORDER YOUR COPY at Amazon, Michael Wiese Productions, or where ever else you buy your books.

 A book about crowdfunding?
 Specifically for filmmakers?